dotnet/docs/docs/core/building/distribution-packaging.md

 * `dotnet-sdk-[major].[minor]`: new patch versions update the package, but new minor or major versions are separate packages.
 * `dotnet-lts`: `update` rolls forward major, minor, and patch versions.

-Those are recommendations, and each distro is free to choose what versions to offer, and when.
-For example, a distro that values stability more than being up to date may choose to release only versions that snap with the LTS release train.
+This topic has presented our recommendations for packaging .NET Core, however each distro is free to choose what versions to offer and when.
+For example, a distro that values stability more than being up-to-date may choose to release only versions that snap with the LTS release train.